 It was only after Darryl Night came forward that the deaths of Neil Stonechild, Rodney Naistus, and Lawrence Wegner were deemed suspicious.
-Because of existing prejudice within the police force against Indigenous people, it was assumed that these men had gotten drunk and wandered off into the night, resulting in their freezing deaths.
-When Darryl Night came forward with his complaint, it triggered a public outcry for an independent inquiry into the deaths of Stonechild, Naistus, and Wegner.
-The two officers implicated in the Darryl Night case ultimate were found guilty of unlawful confinement and were fired from the police force and sent to jail for a minimal sentence.
-The Wright Inquiry into the death of Neil Stonechild turned out to be damning for the Saskatoon Police Service.
+Because of existing prejudice and racism within the police force, it was assumed that these men had 'gotten drunk' and wandered off into the night.
+When Darryl Night came forward with his complaint, it triggered a demand for an independent inquiry into the deaths of Stonechild, Naistus, and Wegner.
+The two officers implicated in the Darryl Night case were found guilty of unlawful confinement and were fired from the police force and sent to jail for a minimum sentence.
+The Wright Inquiry into the death of Neil Stonechild implicated the Saskatoon Police Service in the death of Stonechild.
 It found that their initial investigation was superficial and completely inadequate.
-Justice Wright also determined that Stonechild was in fact in the care of the police the night of his death and they were ultimately at fault for his death, though no officers were formally charged.
-The inquiries into the deaths of Naistus and Wegner were not as telling, as there was no evidence to prove that they had in fact been in the care of the police on the nights of their deaths.
+Justice Wright also determined that Stonechild was in the care of the police the night of his murder and they were ultimately at fault for his death, though no officers have ever been formally charged.
+The inquiries into the deaths of Naistus and Wegner made no conclusive statements, but it is imperative to acknowledge they are victims of Starlight Tours as well.